plut/ConstructiveGeometry.jl/docs/src/index.md

-# ConstructiveGeometry.jl Documentation
+# `ConstructiveGeometry.jl` Documentation

 !!! warning

     This package is very much a work-in-progress.
 Right now only very basic functionality is available (describing geometries, and some cases for meshing).
-The code is absolutely not stable, and any contributions are welcome.
+    Neither interface nor code are stable for now.
+    Any contributions are welcome!

 This package provides tools for describing 3d objects